WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

 cd wirehole-ui

-Before starting WireHole-UI, you need to edit a few parameters in the docker-compose.yml file
+Before activating WireHole-UI, you need to edit a few parameters in the docker-compose.yml file.

 nano docker-compose.yml